girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 1/GWoC_FEWF_Vue-Devtools.md

 # How to open Vue-DevTools in the browser?

 **Vue-DevTools** can be activated by opening the Developer Tools in the browser and moving to the Vue panel.
-To use the devtools, we must open the Developer Tools panel, using `View → Developer → Developer Tools`, or `Cmd-Alt-i`.
+To use the devtools, we must open the Developer Tools panel, using `View → Developer → Developer Tools`, or `Cmd+Alt+i`(Mac) and `Ctrl+Alt+i`(Windows).

  <img src="https://flaviocopes.com/vue-devtools/devtools-window.png"
    alt="Markdown Monster icon"
    style="float: left; margin-right: 10px;" />

-Another option is to right-click on any element in the page, and choose `Inspect Vue component`:
+Another option is to right-click on any element in the page, and choose `Inspect Vue component` on both Mac and Windows:

  <img src="https://flaviocopes.com/vue-devtools/inspect-vue-component.png"
    alt="Markdown Monster icon"